 Alternative dispute resolution (ADR) is a catchall for different ways to work through a conflict.
 This includes mediation—when you and the school try to reach an agreement with the help of a neutral third person.
 Some, but not all, states and school districts offer ADR for 504 plans.

 A more serious way to resolve a dispute is through an “impartial hearing.”
 This is like a short trial where you present your side of the story to a neutral person who decides the case.
 This person is usually called a hearing officer.
 If you don’t like the decision, you can appeal.

 Another option for a 504 plan dispute is to file a complaint with the (OCR) for the U.S. Department of Education.
 An OCR complaint is simply a letter stating that the school violated Section 504.
 You must file the complaint within 180 days of the violation.

 OCR complaints are limited.
 They focus only on whether a school followed the law.
 They usually don’t address the content of a 504 plan or question individual education decisions or placement.
 An OCR complaint may lead to an investigation of the school.
 Visit the OCR website to learn more.

 Option 5: Lawsuit

-If you believe the school is discriminating against your child because of her disability, you can file a lawsuit.
-You don’t need to go to an impartial hearing or file an OCR complaint first.
-But remember, a lawsuit is expensive and requires that you hire a lawyer.
+If you believe the school is discriminating against your child because of a , you can file a lawsuit.
+You don’t need to have an impartial hearing or file an OCR complaint first.
+But keep in mind that a lawsuit can be expensive and generally requires a lawyer.

-Because of the time and expense involved, make sure you’re confident you have a strong case before you decide to go to court.
-A good example would be if the school says your child can’t participate in a school activity solely because of her disability.
+Because of the time and expense involved, make sure you’re confident that you have a strong case before you decide to go to court.
+A good example would be if the school says your child can’t participate in a school activity solely because of a disability.

 No one wants to be in conflict over a child’s education.
 But if you have no other choice, it’s important to know your options.
-Since 504 plans and processes can vary from school to school, make sure to ask your school for information on its dispute process.
+Since 504 plan rules can vary from school to school, make sure to ask your school for information on its dispute process.